How to Replace Special Characters in Excel

 How to Open Find and Replace Dialog Window?

-We can open the Find and Replace dialog box in 2 ways.
+We can open the Find and Replace dialog box in 2 ways:

 selecting Find and Replace from ribbon

-1. Or, just press Ctrl+H to directly open up the Find and Replace dialog box.
+• Press Ctrl + H to directly open up the Find and Replace dialog box.

 Find and Replace box in Excel

-Keep in mind that this feature replaces the values within the cell.
+This feature replaces the values within the cell.
 If you want to preserve the original data, make sure to back it up.

-Case 1: Replace a Character from a Selected Range/Whole Worksheet/Workbook
+Case 1 – Replace a Character from a Selected Range/Whole Worksheet/Workbook

 Replacing with same special character using Find and Replace